In This Section

 Students will be required to have effective and efficient learning techniques and habits that allow them to master the complex PA curriculum.
 The student is expected to have the ability to develop and refine problem solving skills, including the ability to measure, calculate, analyze, and synthesize objective as well as subjective data .
 Students must be able to make decisions that reflect consistent and thoughtful deliberation and clinical judgment.
 The ability to interpret and comprehend spatial relationships and three-dimensional models is also key.

 Students must be able to participate in all forms of learning including classroom instruction, small group activities and workshops, writing and presenting reports, and utilizing computer and other technology.

 F. BEHAVIORAL AND SOCIAL ATTRIBUTES

-The Physician Assistant Program also has an ethical responsibility for the safety of patients with whom students will come into contact both before and after graduation.
+The PA Program also has an ethical responsibility for the safety of patients with whom students will come into contact both before and after graduation.
 Therefore, patient safety is a major factor in establishing requirements for physical, cognitive, and emotional capabilities of candidates for admission, progression, and graduation.

 G. PROFESSIONAL EXPECTATIONS